listx/listx_blog/code.md

 ### floop

-Floop (C/Linux) is a PRNG that spits out to STDOUT.
+Floop (C/Linux) is a PRNG that writes to STDOUT.
 Its main purpose is to generate random bytes to wipe a disk, before using it as an encrypted medium.

 - [Git repository](https://github.com/listx/floop)